dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

   }
 }

+# Confluent provider will use API credentials from environment variables
 provider "confluent" {
   # The provider will automatically use CONFLUENT_CLOUD_API_KEY and CONFLUENT_CLOUD_API_SECRET
   # environment variables without explicit configuration
 }

+# Variables passed from the Backstage template
 variable "cluster_name" {
   type    = string
   default = "${{ values.cluster_name }}"